 In the U.S., access to SMAs has expanded through digital platforms and robo-advisors, democratizing access to these services.
 Although the use of technology in PMS is still more limited, some markets are beginning to integrate digital platforms to improve access to PMS services.
 This development is in its early stages and on a smaller scale than in U.S.-based SMAs.

-PMS, common in markets like India and the UK, offers personalization but typically requires high minimum investments and may have lower regulatory transparency.
-U.S. SMAs also provide customization, with the added benefit of greater asset flexibility and rigorous oversight by the SEC.
+PMS, common in India and the UK, offers personalization but often requires high minimum investments and faces lighter regulation.
+U.S. SMAs provide similar customization with added flexibility in asset choice and SEC oversight through filings like Form ADV.

-In the U.S., the regulatory framework favors SMAs and wealth management services that align with SEC standards for transparency and investor protection.
-PMS is more prevalent in markets with different regulations, such as India and Singapore.
+The U.S. regulatory framework emphasizes SMAs and wealth management services that meet SEC transparency and compliance requirements.
+PMS structures are more prevalent in markets with different regulatory approaches, such as India, Singapore, and the UK.

 How optimized is your portfolio?